Guidelines and New Stuff

 - For quick and basic information about new SDS forms, new symbols/pictograms, and new labels, go to the following link: http://www.osha.gov/dsg/hazcom/ghsquickcards.html

-- Since the new standard incorporates portions of the old standard, if you don’t already have a copy in your manual, I would print the old standard and then place a link for the new standard on your computer or list the web address in your notebook so it’s available if an employee wants to read it: click here for the old standard and place it in your notebook.
-Here is a link for a copy of the new standard: click here (If you want to list the web address, it is: https://www.osha.gov/FedReg_osha_pdf/FED20120326.pdf )
+- We’re supposed to have a copy of the standard in our notebook, but since the standard is so long, I would place a link for the new standard on your computer or list the web address in your notebook so it’s available if an employee wants to read it.
+Click here for the link: click here (If you want to list the web address, it is: https://www.osha.gov/FedReg_osha_pdf/FED20120326.pdf )

 - It’s important to do our part to minimize the amount of mercury released into the environment.
 Here are the “Best Management Practices for Amalgam Waste” from the ADA: click here